 Development and Change regularly publishes the first results of important new field-based research.
 The journal invites notes and comments on the articles it publishes, with the objective of stimulating informed policy and theoretical debate.

-It was established by the ISS in 1969, in response to the perceived need for a multidisciplinary journal dealing with all aspects of development studies.
+It was established by the International Institute of Social Studies in 1969, in response to the perceived need for a multidisciplinary journal dealing with all aspects of development studies.

 Editorial responsibility for Development and Change is in the hands of the Editorial Board based at ISS and supported by an international Advisory Board composed of scholars and researchers from around the world.

 Development and Change has a reputation for publishing innovative and unconventional articles and debates, as well as printing the first results of important field-based research.

 Its six issues per year include a mix of regular issues, special theme issues and the annual Forum issue.